mirage/irmin.org/data/tutorial/backend.md

 - `set`, writes a value to the store.
 - `remove`, deletes a value from the store.
 - `test_and_set`, modifies a key only if the `test` value matches the current value for the given key.
+- `close`, closes any resources held by the backend.

 The `list` implementation will get a list of keys from Redis using the `KEYS` command then convert them from strings to `Store.key` values: